 Yamabushi, mountain monks attire facilitated travel, as they were common and could travel freely between political boundaries.

 The outfit of peddler was a great cover as well, selling fish, vegetables, or medicine.
 At the time they didn’t have the developed transportation system, such vendors were the actual transporter of the products.

 The loose robes of Buddhist priests also allowed the real Ninja concealed weapons such as the tanto (short sword or knife).

 Noh actor aka Sarugakushi who was really popular among people and often invited to the castle of a daimyo, they could scope around inside the castle without having suspicious eyes on them.

 The real Ninja didn’t just change their outfits to mislead people, but learned each skill required for the outfits to act it out.

 In general, they put on the outfits whatever fit in the scene, even on the operation in the evening or night, they put on

-the brownish costumes to blend in rather than black ones.
-They didn’t put on the chain armor either since it’s too heavy
+the brownish costumes to blend in, rather than black ones.
+They didn’t put on the chain armor since it’s too heavy to flee swiftly.

 The best scenario of the real Ninja on the mission is not to be seen and to avoid the fight.